CRG-CNAG/pipeline_roesti/docs/README.md

 ```bash
 /users/lserrano/mweber/Research_cloud/Mycoplasma_pneumoniae_experimental_data/Annotation/NC_000912.1_updated_annotations.gbff
 ```
-This Genbank file was created from the following information sources:

-- annotation table from file "Table annotation_latest.xlsx", march 2016.
-- all variants as detected from sequenced genome  of 2009 of the lab strain of Mycoplasma pneumonia M129.
-- protein sequences and RefSeq accession number retrieved from NCBI Entrez RefSeq genome sequence and annotations (assembly GCF_000027345.1 and genome sequence RefSeq NC_000912.1).
-- essentiality study 2016 by Maria and Samuel with the Poisson method.

 In addition, we need the DNA sequence of the construct, which can be either in Genbank or fasta format.
 The DNA sequence files will be automatically parsed, indexed for the bowtie2 aligner and the list of CDS from Genbank annotations extracted.
 If the construct sequence is in Genbank format, we can list both files (whitespace separated) after the option `--ref-genbank`,
 ```bash